 Holy Cross City Ghost Town Hike

-This 7.8-mile round trip hike along a steep (gaining 2,100 feet) and twisty jeep/stagecoach road takes you to the ruins of an 1880s miners’ town: Holy Cross City.
-On the way, you’ll climb through forests and alpine meadows while avoiding some steep drop offs.
-Once you reach Holy Cross City, you’ll find the scattered remains of cabins, mine-shaft houses and various foundations of unidentified buildings.
+This 7.8-mile round trip hike along a steep (gaining 2,100 feet) and twisty jeep/stagecoach road take you to the ruins of an 1880s miners’ town: Holy Cross City.
+On the way, you’ll climb through forests and alpine meadows while avoiding some steep drop-offs.
+Once you reach Holy Cross City, you’ll find the scattered remains of cabins, mine-shaft houses, and various foundations of unidentified buildings.

 Lost Lake Hike